pie.jpg

 TASTE: Spicy-warm, dry, sapid, with evident but not aggressive tannins, good acidity, balanced, full-bodied, intense, persistent, refined, ripe, harmonious.
 Discreet longevity.

-PAIRING: Perfect combination with first courses of the Mediterranean tradition based on vegetables, legumes, and tomatoes, with not too well structured white meat, structured sea dishes (typically stewed) cold cuts, and cheeses of poor or medium refinement with a preference for fairly fresh cheeses.
-Typically this is paired with rabbit (try this recipe).
+PAIRING: This is a perfect combination with the first courses of the Mediterranean tradition based on vegetables, legumes, and tomatoes, not too well-structured white meat, structured sea dishes (typically stewed), cold cuts, and cheeses of poor or medium refinement, with a preference for fairly fresh cheeses.
+Typically, this is paired with rabbit (try this recipe).

-TRAINING: Pergola trained vines, organic, dry farming.
-The grapes ripen early and assume amber color thanks to the continuous exposure of the grapes during the afternoon.
+TRAINING: Pergola-trained vines, organic, dry farming.
+Thanks to the continuous exposure of the grapes during the afternoon, the grapes ripen early and assume an amber color.

-HARVEST: Hand harvested, Generally collected at the end of September, beginning of October.
+HARVEST: Hand-harvested, Generally collected at the end of September or early October.

 LOOK.
 Intense yellow color